Have you ever wanted to build your own Gravity Forms database system for collecting, storing and managing data?

 💡 Pro tip: If you already have a form and entries, all you need to do is connect it to a View.
 We’ll cover this in the next step!

 Your form will have different fields depending on the data you’re working with.
-For example, if you’re building a database of clients, you’ll probably want to include fields for the client name, email address, phone number, and the date they signed up for your services.
+For example, if you’re building a database to store survey responses, you’ll probably want to include fields for the person’s contact information, as well as the relevant survey fields.

 The next step is to create a View for harnessing the data that users input via your form.